heystellabella/fitness_app_1/README.md

 2. Convert data type to match the frond end inputs and SQL table.

 Wins:
-1. Using aggregate and group by methods in SQL to retrieve information from database.
+1. Using aggregate and group by methods in SQL to retrieve information from database
 2. Using CSS grid to design the page.
 ___

 ## How we worked together